scottdorman/scottdorman.github.io/_posts/2008/2008-08-30-check-in-early-check-in-often.md

 date: 2008-08-30 11:32:40 -05:00
 ---

-[Jeff Atwood](http://www.codinghorror.com/blog/archives/001165.html) talks about what he considers the “Golden Rule” of source control:
+[Jeff Atwood](http://www.codinghorror.com/blog/archives/001165.html) talks about what he considers the "Golden Rule" of source control:

 > Check in early, check in often.